hirememorey/election_game/LLM_HANDOFF_CONTEXT.md

 cd election
 pip install -r requirements.txt

-# Start server (note: port 5000 may be in use by macOS AirPlay)
+# Start server (note: port 5001 is recommended for local dev; port 5000 may be in use by macOS AirPlay)
 ./start_server.sh
 # or manually specify port
 PORT=5001 python3 server.py